How do you break into UX, build a thriving career, and even teach the next generation, all without a formal UX degree? Meet Ricardo

 Nate Brown

-Ricardo is a Service Designer and UX Consultant with over 10 years of experience driving digital transformation and innovation across diverse sectors, including for-profit, non-profit, and government organizations.
-His expertise spans Service Design, Human-Centered Design, UX Research, and Strategic Design thinking.
-Leveraging these skills, he has successfully led multidisciplinary teams to create seamless, end-to-end experiences that prioritize user needs while balancing business and technical constraints.
+Ricardo Ramirez is a Service Designer and UX Consultant with more than 10 years of experience in digital transformation, innovation, and user-centered design.
+His expertise spans Service Design, Human-Centered Design, UX Research, and strategic design, with experience leading multidisciplinary teams across government, nonprofit, and private-sector organizations.